Here’s Why You Should Have Fruit In Your Kitchen

 Is Fruit The Answer?

-The study, Slim By Design: Kitchen Counter Correlates of Obesity done by Brian Wansink and colleagues found the same.
-The purpose of the study was to find out whether or not the presence of certain foods on a kitchen table associated with a certain body composition.
+Brian Wansink and colleagues designed a study to find out whether or not the presence of certain foods on a kitchen table were associated with a certain body composition.
 In the first study, 500 households were asked to inventory their kitchen and provide their height and weight.
 In the second study, researchers photographed and cataloged 210 households and measured the occupants’ height and weight.

 The authors found the presence of fruit on the counter to be associated with better body composition in both studies.
 The presence of processed foods (candy, cereal, soft drinks, and dried fruit) were associated with weight differences that ranged from 20.75 to 31.7 pounds (2).
 Even though the results are correlation based, the authors recommend clearing everything off of your kitchen table except for fruit (2).